jacobzhang22/efficient-inference-system/README.md

 1. how paged KV storage changes cached attention execution
 2. how batching policy changes throughput and latency under heterogeneous request traffic

+The serving stack executes batched cached attention directly from paged KV storage.

-The artifact includes:
+The artifact consists of:

 - a small decoder-only transformer in PyTorch
-- real paged KV storage with shared per-layer block pools
+- paged KV storage with shared per-layer block pools and per-request page ownership
-- an in-repo CUDA Triton paged-attention backend
+- a CUDA Triton paged-attention backend with separate decode and prefill kernels
 - static, dynamic, and continuous batching schedulers
 - experiment harnesses for KV-cache behavior and scheduler tradeoffs

-The main story of the repository is no longer a dense cached-attention path.
-The active serving stack now executes batched cached attention directly from paged KV storage.

-## What The Artifact Implements

-- **Paged KV storage**: per-layer shared K/V block pools, per-request page ownership, and page reuse on request completion
-- **Paged attention execution**: direct attention over paged K/V blocks rather than rebuilding one dense cached K/V tensor for serving
-- **CUDA serving backend**: separate Triton kernels for decode and prefill
-- **Continuous batching**: decode-priority scheduling with chunked prefill and persistent request-local KV state
-- **Controlled benchmarking**: synthetic request streams, raw CSV outputs, and plot generation for both KV-cache and scheduler experiments

-## Repository Structure

-- `src/model/`: transformer blocks and causal self-attention
-- `src/cache/`: paged KV storage and compatibility aliases
-- `src/kernels/`: paged attention dispatch, reference backend, and Triton kernels
-- `src/inference/`: no-cache and cached generation loops
-- `src/serving/`: request model, synthetic load generation, schedulers, executors, and metrics
-- `experiments/kv_cache_analysis/`: KV-cache benchmark and decode-time memory-growth analysis
-- `experiments/batching/`: scheduler benchmark, comparisons, smoke test, and plotting
-- `results/`: generated raw outputs and plots
-- `tests/`: paged KV allocator and paged-attention correctness checks

----

 ## How The Engine Works